-Jail Release is a procedure where an Attorney obtains a bond for a person that was just arrested.
-Warrant Recall, or a Walkthrough, is where an Attorney helps a person remove or recall a warrant before they are actually in jail.
+Conversely, a Walkthrough is where an Attorney helps a person recall a warrant before they are actually in jail.

 Call for a Free Consultation